Goodness knows it has always been tough being a parent...

 It is important to note that what a child encounters as traumatic is extremely subjective to him or her, and you should always allow the child to lead.

 Often times, something that is not scary or threatening to you can be interpreted as such by a young, developing child (and vice versa).
 So, we should be careful to listen to a child's unique distress signals.
-Again, you can download a guide to those distress signals here.

 Often, when a child encounters death, even mass casualties, they can adjust well which may come as a surprise.
 Their resilience is especially pronounced when they have the loving support of a caregiver.
 I hope this is a valuable reassurance for those who have found this page amidst a fear that their child may not recover from something your family has recently experienced.
 Children are resilient.